What is core-satellite investing?

-Enhanced core-satellite investing is a two-pronged approach to portfolio construction, where the core is made up of passive exposures to major asset classes (mainly equities and fixed income) and the satellite investments are more opportunistic and designed to seek specific growth outcomes, sometimes at higher levels of risk.
-Generally, the enhanced core might be 65-85% of the portfolio, depending on the investor’s goals, investment horizon and risk tolerance, while satellites tend to represent 15-35%.
+Enhanced core-satellite investing is a two-pronged approach to portfolio construction.
+The core is made up of passive exposures to major asset classes (mainly equities and fixed income) and the satellite investments are more opportunistic and designed to seek specific growth outcomes, sometimes at higher levels of risk.
+Generally, the enhanced core might make up 65-85% of the portfolio.
+This depends on the investor’s goals, investment horizon and risk tolerance, while satellites tend to represent 15-35%.

 Traditionally the core passive exposures may have been broad-based, such as the entire S&P/ASX 300 or S&P 500.
 Today, investors are more likely to look for more tailored options to represent the exposure which may specifically identify or exclude companies based on criteria like quality and yield, or weight index assets in an alternative way to offer slightly different performance to the market.
 This is why we refer to an enhanced core today due to the greater sophistication or tailoring used.
 An example of this might be using an ETF that identifies companies from the S&P/ASX 300 based on quality and yield criteria as an exposure to Australian equities.